 An open show powered by community LINUX Unplugged takes the best attributes of open collaboration and turns it into a weekly show about Linux.

-We surprise each other with three different topics, and Chris has a big update on the ODROID H3+.
+We surprise each other with three secret topics, with one big catch.

 We try out the most secure messaging app in the world, and Wes’ new note system that's so great you’ll want to abandon your current one.

 Why using the iPhone makes it harder to run Linux; Chris follows up on his four-month-long challenge to ditch iOS for GrapheneOS.

 Plus, Brent's extended stay in Berlin has led to some developments you won't want to miss.